JuniperPhoton/FrescoFileNotFoundBug/README.md

 ![](./01.png)

+If there are any exceptions on opening `FileInputStream`, I will print a log with error level.
+In production environment, after getting the cached file, I try to decode to a Bitmap, which of course will also lead to failure.

 ## Temporary fixes

 The classes under `com.juniperphoton.frescobug.storage` package are copied from `Fresco` and are the same, which are used to perform some temporary fixes.